LukasPieger1/link_scraper/README.md

    - HEIF

 ### Any format scraper

 This modules' `scrape`-function will behave nicely with most files, however its ability to recognize filetypes is somewhat limited, and if you know what format you're using, you should probably use the format-specific module's `scrape`-function instead.

+## License

+This work is released under the GPLv3 license.
+A copy of the license is provided in the [LICENSE](./LICENSE) file.